Geriatric Massage

 Because this service involves a little more communication concerning client medical history and location of service, the best way to book my geriatric services for the first time are to email me at ajwalter2727@gmail.com with the details of your situation.

-I then will send over authentication forms, one for family or person in charge of care and the other to be sent to each client’s doctor for approval to proceed with massage.
+If needed, I will then send over authentication forms, one for family or person in charge of care and the other to be sent to each client’s doctor for approval to proceed with massage.
 I take into consideration each client’s current health status and the needs surrounding them before deciding intensity and duration of service.